Home Blog The Different Types Background Checks in Canada

 Why Criminal Background Checks are Important

-Criminal background checks are essential for various reasons, such as:
+Organization, employer, conduct, candidate's criminal history Criminal background checks are essential for various reasons, such as:

-vulnerable sector check, outstanding warrants, crimes against children, elderly and disabled, national databases Protecting Vulnerable Populations: Vulnerable sector checks are essential to make sure that people working with vulnerable populations, such as children, seniors, and people with disabilities, do not have a history of sexual offences.
+Vulnerable sector checks are essential to make sure that people working with vulnerable populations, such as children, seniors, and people with disabilities, do not have a history of sexual offences.

 Differences between Name-Based and Fingerprint-Based CRCs

 The most important difference between name-based and fingerprint-based CRCs is the level of information received.
 Name-based checks only provide information connected to a person’s name, date of birth, and address.
 On the other hand, fingerprint-based checks provide complete and thorough information about a person’s criminal history, including convictions, outstanding warrants, record suspensions, and non-conviction records.
+Name-based CRCs are easy to get quickly and are less expensive than fingerprint-based checks.
+However, they may not reveal all the criminal history information.
+Detecting a false name in the past or sealed criminal records probably won’t show up in a name-based check.

-Best Practices for Conducting Criminal Background Checks
+Best Practices for Conducting a Criminal Background Check

 Criminal background checks are necessary for many organizations, and there are certain best practices to follow to manage them.
-Below are some best practices to make sure that the criminal background check process is effective, legal, and fair:
+Below are some best practices to make sure that the criminal background check process is effective, legal, and fair: application process, criminal record, background check, identity, government

 Follow Legal Compliance